learn-co-curriculum/dsc-web-scraping-in-practice/README.md

-# Beautiful Soup in Practice
+# Web Scraping In Practice

 ## Introduction

-Now that you've gotten a brief introduction to Beautiful Soup and how to select various elements from a web page, its time to practice a hands on case of scraping a website.
+Now that you've gotten a brief introduction to Beautiful Soup and how to select various elements from a web page, its time to practice a hands-on case of scraping a website.
 You'll start to see that scraping is a dynamic process that involves investigating the web page(s) at hand and developing scripts tailored to those structures.

 ## Objectives